Support Centre

 7.8.
 Children's data

-Also, to process personal data of children, LGPD requires the collection of specific and explicit consent provided by at least one of the parents or legal guardians.
-An exception could be applied when the collection is necessary to contact the parents or the legal guardian, used a single time and without storage, or for their protection, and where they cannot be transferred to third parties under any circumstance, without the aforementioned consent (Article 14(§ 1º) of the LGPD)
+Also, to process the personal data of children, LGPD requires the collection of specific and explicit consent provided by at least one of the parents or legal guardians.
+An exception could be applied when the collection is necessary to contact the parents or the legal guardian, used a single time and without storage, or for their protection, and where they cannot be transferred to third parties under any circumstance, without the aforementioned consent (Article 14(§1) of the LGPD).

 7.9.
 Special categories of personal data

-Controllers are also required to have an appropriate legal ground set out in the LGPD in order to be allowed to process sensitive personal data, as summarised below (Article 11 of the LGPD):
+Controllers are also required to have an appropriate legal basis in order to be allowed to process sensitive personal data, as summarized below (Article 11 of the LGPD):

 • consent;